kashvitak/kashvitak_langgraph_MAT496/README.md

 allows us to append rather than override the add_messages reducer allows us to append messages to the messages key in our state if we give an id to a msg same as an existing msg, the msgwill get overriden

+notebook3-
+multiple schemas

+(state: state1) -> state2:
+(this typehint means taking in state 1 but writing out to state 2) whatever is not in the overallstate will not be included in the output

+we also used typed input and output schemas